cjkoepke/frontend-cafe/README.md

-# frontend-cafe
+# Frontend.Cafe
-The original code for the Frontend Cafe website.
+The source code for the Frontend Cafe website.
+Built on Next.js.